Chapter Seventeen IV

 Nisargadatta, I Am That

-Two suits approach the table, we’re having tea.
+Two suits approach the table, we’re having tea at a sidewalk cafe in the Village.
 Nikko slides in front of them as they walk up, I move to her right.
 Janah remains seated behind us.

 Nikko, “Help you gentlemen?”